openai/whisper/README.md

-## Personalized Features
+## Enhanced Features

-This fork of OpenAI's Whisper includes the following enhancements:
+This fork of OpenAI's Whisper includes several enhancements to improve file organization, user experience, and ease of transcription.
+Below is a summary of the new features:

-1. **Automated Folder Creation for Each Transcription Run**:
+### 1. **Automated Folder Creation for Each Transcription Run**
-   - Each time an audio file is transcribed, a unique folder is created under a parent folder named `Results`.
+   - Each time an audio file is transcribed, a unique folder is created under a parent directory named `Results`.
-   - This folder stores the transcription results, organized by audio file and timestamp.
+   - The unique folder is named based on the original audio file name and a timestamp, e.g., `Results/[audio_file_name]_[timestamp]`.
-   - This makes it easy to review transcriptions from multiple audio files without overwriting previous results.
+   - This structure keeps transcription results organized and prevents overwriting, making it easy to manage and review multiple transcriptions.

-2. **New Script: `run_and_save.py`**:
-   - This script allows you to transcribe an audio file and automatically save the output in a structured directory.
+### 2. **Temporary File Storage for Uploaded Audio Files**
+   - Uploaded audio files are stored temporarily in a folder named `TempUploads`.
+   - This separation between original audio files and transcription results enhances organization and simplifies the process of clearing temporary files when they’re no longer needed.

+### 3. **Interactive Web Interface: `app.py`**
+   - The `app.py` script, built with Streamlit, serves as the main interface for Whisper.
+This web-based UI provides an intuitive way to interact with Whisper without needing the command line.
+   - **Features**:
+     - **Upload Audio Files**: Supports various audio formats (e.g., MP3, WAV, M4A, MP4) and stores them temporarily in `TempUploads`.
+     - **Choose Model Size**: Allows users to select from Whisper model sizes (`tiny`, `base`, `small`, `medium`, `large`).
+     - **Organized Transcription Output**: Each transcription is saved in a unique folder under `Results`, with the transcription stored as `transcription.txt`.
-   - Usage:
+   - **Usage**:
+     - First, install Streamlit if you haven’t already:
        ```bash
-     python run_and_save.py /path/to/your_audio_file.mp3 --model tiny
+       pip install streamlit
        ```
-   - The output is saved in `Results/[audio_file_name]_[timestamp]/transcription.txt`.
-   - The `--model` argument lets you select the model size (options: `tiny`, `base`, `small`, `medium`, `large`).
+     - Then, run the app:
+       ```bash
+       streamlit run app.py
+       ```
+     - Open your browser and go to the provided URL (usually `http://localhost:8501`) to access the app.

+---

+These updates make `app.py` the primary and streamlined interface for managing transcriptions with Whisper.
+Temporary files and organized results folders ensure clear file management, while the web UI allows users to interact with Whisper effortlessly.

+These enhancements make it easier to manage multiple transcription tasks, keep audio files and transcriptions organized, and provide an intuitive user interface for interacting with Whisper.

 # Whisper